100 Years Ago, Queer Cinema Thrived in Weimar Germany

 Mädchen in Uniform

+If you watch enough older films with lesbian storylines you get used to meager scraps of implied attraction and tragic endings, or at least unsatisfactory ones.
 Mädchen in Uniform (1931) however is entirely surprising - the queerness is not subtle.
 Set at a strict and austere all-girls boarding school before WWI, Miss von Bernburg is a teacher who has turned the heads of an entire gaggle of schoolgirls.
 The young boarders have a giddy excitement in telling new student Manuela about how much they all swoon for Miss von Bernburg.
 Naturally Manuela also falls in love with the beautiful and kind teacher.
+Experiencing her first love, lonely Manuela also discovers the complexities that come with an illicit romance.

 Victor and Victoria